davidtwco/rfcs/text/0000-build-std.md

 library's dependencies.

 The `core`, `alloc` and `std` dependencies can be patched in the standard library's workspace to point to the local copy of the crates.
+This avoids `crates.io` dependencies needing to add support for `rustc_dep_of_std` before the standard library can depend on them.

 ### `dev-dependencies` and `build-dependencies`
 [dev-dependencies-and-build-dependencies]: #dev-dependencies-and-build-dependencies